learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 ```

 In the same manner, instance methods, the methods that belong to particular
-instances of particular classes, are not globally evocable like procedural
+instances of particular classes, cannot be used globally like procedural
 methods.
 They cannot be called without an instance.

 ```ruby